Chart Color Schemes

 Woodcroft shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 16.6%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding them - advanced diplomas comprise 11.1% and certificates make up 30.1%.
-Current educational participation is high at 26.4%, including 9.4% in primary, 7.7% in secondary, and 4.4% in tertiary education.
+Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.1% and certificates for 30.1%.

 Frequently Asked Questions - Education